microsoft/powercat-business-approvals-kit/README.md

 need to write a single code – empowering every person in your organization to "do more with less" for your organizations approval needs.

+## Office Hours

+Review regular [office hours](./OFFICEHOURS.md) to join monthly hours to review new features, roadmap and question and answer session.

-# About this GitHub repo
+## About this GitHub repo

 The Business Approvals kit GitHub Repo contains the source, releases, issues and backlog items of all components that are part of the Business Approvals kit.